 Elimination of drug abuse (both illegal drugs and prescription medications have the potential for abuse) and no more than moderate alcohol use are important for the successful management of stress.
 We know that people, when stressed, seek these outlets, but we also know that many of these substances sensitize (make even more responsive) the stress response.
 As a result, small problems produce big surges of stress chemicals.
 What's more, these attempts with drugs and alcohol to mask stress often prevent the person from facing the problem directly.
 Consequently, they are not able to develop effective ways to cope with or eliminate the stress.

 In fact, even prescription drugs for anxiety, such as diazepam (Valium), lorazepam (Ativan), clonazepam (Klonopin), or alprazolam (Xanax), can be counterproductive in the same way.
 Therefore, these medications should only be used cautiously under the strict guidance of a physician.
 If, however, stress produces a full-blown psychiatric problem, like posttraumatic stress disorder (PTSD), clinical depression, or anxiety disorders, then psychotropic medications, particularly the selective serotonin reuptake inhibitors (SSRIs), are extremely useful.
 Examples of SSRIs include sertraline (Zoloft), paroxetine (Paxil), fluoxetine (Prozac), citalopram (Celexa), and escitalopram (Lexapro).

 We know that chronic or uninterrupted stress is very harmful.
 It is important, therefore, to take breaks and decompress.
 Take a lunch break and don't talk about work.
 Take a walk instead of a coffee break.
 Use weekends to relax, and don't schedule so many events that Monday morning will seem like a relief.
 Learn to recognize and respond to your stress signals.
-Take regular vacations or even long weekends or mental-health days at intervals that you have learned are right for you.
+Take regular vacations or even long weekends or mental-health days at regular intervals.